gSchool/DNA-release-3/03-Phase-B/01_strategy.md

-# Acquisition Strategy vs Contracting Strategy
+# Strategies: Acquisition and Contracting

 ## Learning Objectives

 By the end of this lesson you will be able to:

 * Understand the difference between acquisition strategies and contracting strategies.
-* Recognize the unique considerations of acquisition & contracting strategies for a modern software development program.
+* Recognize the unique considerations of acquisition and contracting strategies for a modern software development program.

+## Introduction

 Before we cover any more material, let’s restate an essential Agile and DevSecOps mythbuster we emphasized throughout Modules 101 and 102: